 Choose all of your songs well in advance.
 Consult those who need to be consulted.
 An hour before the rehearsal dinner is NOT the ideal moment to introduce your mom to Spotify and try to nail down THE perfect song that encompasses all her feelings about motherhood and marriage.
 Please, just trust me on that one.

 3. Don’t underestimate the dinner seating task.

-Is Uncle Howard speaking to cousin Jane after he mentioned last Thanksgiving that she had put on a couple pounds?
+Is Uncle Howard speaking to cousin Jane after their argument last Thanksgiving?

 It might be just a bit uncomfortable for your bestie Emily to sit next to Mark after that awkward vodka-induced kiss last summer.
 And so it begins…